tvh0021/aweSOM/docs/source/testing.rst

 Functionality tests
 -------------------

-To run tests for all modules:
+Run tests for all modules in the root directory of the repository:

 .. code-block:: bash

-    pytest
+    python -m pytest

 You can also run specific test modules by specifying the path to the test file: